hardik05/Damn_Vulnerable_Kernel_Module/README.md

 Damn Vulenerable Kernel Module for kernel fuzzing

 ## what it is?
-Its a example kernel module which you can use to fuzz with syzkaller.
-It has vulnerable code for various vulnerabilities like integer overflow, integer underflow, use after free, double free. stack/heap overflow, out of bound read/write etc. This is a kernel module created from my another project, Damn Vulnerable C Program: [https://github.com/hardik05/Damn_Vulnerable_C_Program] which was for learning user mode fuzzing.
-This is for learning kernel mode fuzzing.
+This example kernel module is designed to facilitate fuzzing with syzkaller, an efficient kernel fuzzer.
+It incorporates deliberately vulnerable code that showcases various types of security vulnerabilities, such as integer overflow, integer underflow, use-after-free, double free, stack and heap overflows, and out-of-bounds read/write scenarios.

+The module has been derived from a previous project of mine, the "Damn Vulnerable C Program" (available at [https://github.com/hardik05/Damn_Vulnerable_C_Program]), which was crafted for the purpose of understanding and practicing user-mode fuzzing techniques.
+With this kernel module, I intend to provide a learning platform for those interested in exploring kernel-mode fuzzing.

+By utilizing this module as a testbed, security researchers and enthusiasts can gain hands-on experience in identifying and mitigating these critical vulnerabilities.
+It serves as a valuable resource for understanding the inner workings of security flaws in kernel code and devising effective ways to enhance system robustness.

+Feel free to utilize this example kernel module to learn and improve your skills in kernel-mode fuzzing and contribute to the broader goal of enhancing kernel security.

 ## how to compile and install it?
 ### Compiling Manually